jariarkko/draft-arkko-iab-internet-threat-model/draft-arkko-arch-internet-threat-model.md

  Domain Name System (DNS) shows signs of ageing but due to the legacy of deployed systems, has changed very slowly.
 Newer technology {{RFC8484}} developed at the IETF enables DNS queries to be performed confidentially, but its deployment is happening mostly in browsers that use global DNS resolver services, such as Cloudflare's 1.1.1.1 or Google's 8.8.8.8.
 This results in faster evolution and better security for end users.

 However, if one steps back and considers the overall security effects of these developments, the resulting effects can be different.
 While the security of the actual protocol exchanges improves with the introduction of this new technology, at the same time this implies a move from using a worldwide distributed set of DNS resolvers into more centralised global resolvers.
-While these resolvers are very well maintained (and a great service), they are potentiall high-value targets for pervasive monitoring and Denial-of-Service (DoS) attacks.
+While these resolvers are very well maintained (and a great service), they are potential high-value targets for pervasive monitoring and Denial-of-Service (DoS) attacks.
 In 2016, for example, DoS attacks were launched against Dyn, one of the largest DNS providers, leading to some outages.
 It is difficult to imagine that DNS resolvers wouldn't be a target in many future attacks or pervasive monitoring projects.

 Unfortunately, there is little that even large service providers can do to refuse authority-sanctioned pervasive monitoring.
 As a result it seems that the only reasonable course of defense is to ensure that no such information or control point exists.

+Similarly, many recent attacks relate more to information than communications.
+For instance, personal information leaks typically happen via information stored on a compromised server rather than capturing communications.
+There is little hope that such attacks can be prevented entirely.
+Again, the best course of action seems to be avoid the disclosure of information in the first place, or at least to not perform that in a manner that makes it possible that others can readily use the information.

-# The Real End-to-end Argument {#reale2e}
+# The Role of End-to-end {#reale2e}

 {{RFC1958}} notes that "end-to-end functions can best be realised by end-to-end protocols":